Ultis/rawr/ReadMe.txt

 notify you if there's a newer version, and offer to open Rawr's website for you.

 Recent Changes:
-v2.0.2: Fixes for Moonkin calculation, Human Spirit bonus in HolyPriest, armor values in Bear, and properly loading stats on items with armor penetration rating, and a number of trinkets. v2.0.1: Wide variety of bugfixes to several models, new armory item parsing, optimization.
+v2.0.3: Many fixes and additions to Hunter, added ShadowPriest model, implemented item filtering (!), significant changes and fixes to the Tree model, many fixes and rotation updates for Mage, fixes for the Mass Gem Replacement feature, many updates and additional features for Moonkin. v2.0.2: Fixes for Moonkin calculation, Human Spirit bonus in HolyPriest, armor values in Bear, and properly loading stats on items with armor penetration rating, and a number of trinkets. v2.0.1: Wide variety of bugfixes to several models, new armory item parsing, optimization.